TanmayJain97/FileIO-Employee-Payroll-System/README.md

 # FileIO-Employee-Payroll-System

-Modified to UC 5 - Ability for Employee Payroll Service to print the Employee Payrolls
+Modified to UC 6 - Ability for Employee Payroll Service to read the

-Also Show Count of Entries
+Employee Payroll File so that some analysis can be performed